605 Freeway backed up in both directions after multi-vehicle rollover crash in Whittier

 Details about possible injuries were not immediately available.

-Traffic was backed up in both directions as crews worked to clear the scene amid multiple lane closures.
+Traffic was backed up for miles in both directions as crews worked to clear the scene amid multiple lane closures.

 The cause of the crash was unknown.